5thWall/bandcamp_fan_albumcolors_old/README.md

 License
 =======

-Both `lib/jquery.js` and `lib/albumcolors.js` are have their own licences, all
+Both `lib/jquery.js` and `lib/albumcolors.js` are have their own licenses, all
 else:

 Copyright (C) 2013  Andrew Arminio